-I call these: Really Good and Easy Lemon Cheesecake Squares
+I call these: The Best, Easiest, Lemon Cheesecake Squares

 1 cup + 2 TBSP flour

-Combine flour, powdered sugar, butter and salt in bowl until mixed thoroughly.
+Combine flour, powdered sugar, melted butter, vanilla and salt in bowl until mixed thoroughly.
 It will be pebbly, like pie crust starts out.
 Press it into an 8×8 square baking pan.
 Bake the crust at 350 for 8 to 10 minutes.

 1 cup sugar